sinwar/orgmining/README.md

 # orgmining

-A project to predict role of contributors in any Open Source Organization.
+A Flask based mining project to grap data from Github and Slack, save in mongodb database and shows a Radar chart using hightchart.

+# Team
+1. sinwar
+2. saurabjain
+3. pradeepkumar